Dealing With Depression During Self-isolation And Quarantine: Remote Therapy Sessions Can Help

 Remote sessions have really expanded the possibilities for those struggling with depression.
 Getting help from one of our therapists—whether it is via Zoom, Google Meet, Skype, or simply by calling—is now easier than ever.
 As quarantine and self-isolation become the norm, with work asking more from you than it ever has, or perhaps furloughed you or laid you off, and you start to sink into routine, it is all the more important to reach out.

 Depression Means So Many Different Things

-Yet in providing therapy for depression, there is a paradox: It seems clear that what everyone is experiencing–what everyone means when they refer to depression in therapy couldn’t possible be the same thing.
+Yet in providing therapy for depression in our NYC therapy center’s offices in Tribeca and Park Slope, Brooklyn, there is a paradox: It seems clear that what everyone is experiencing–what everyone means when they refer to depression in therapy couldn’t possibly be the same thing.
 Depression means so many different things.
-And yet we rarely question just what is meant by depression, in our ordinary conversations in the world and in the high-stakes conversations that take place in depression therapy.
-Here are a few examples one might here walking down the the street in New York City or if you listened in on a session for depression therapy:
+And yet we rarely question just what is meant by depression in our ordinary conversations in the world and in the high-stakes conversations that take place in depression therapy.
+Here are a few examples one might hear walking down the the street in New York City or if you listened in on a session for depression therapy: